stevekutz/use-my-tech-stuff2/README.md

     - URL
     - description

-- If you are `NOT the owner` of the Tech Item, you are given the option
+- If you are `NOT the owner` of the Tech Item, you are given only one option
     - Rent Me - displays Modal showing Tech Item name & owner of  Tech Item.
     - Confirming allows user to Confirm item to be rented